oliver7011/particles-login/README.md

 Implements the 'particles' library - https://github.com/VincentGarreau/particles.js/
 Animated nodes are connected to create a mesh effect.

-Switching between the login and sign up window occurs with a flipping window.
+Switching between the login and sign up forms occurs with a flipping window.

 The site is currently hosted on a lightweight nginx docker container